juangelos/juangelos.github.io/oop-is-mental.md

 ## Conclusion

 All these paradigms—whether procedural, OOP, functional, logic-based, relational, declarative, no-/low-code, graph/pipeline-based, AOP, or ECS—exist to help you cope with complexity.
 They are not formal mathematical models you must follow; they’re convenience abstractions that let you and your teammates speak a common language about the code.
 Before you add another layer or create a deeper hierarchy, ask yourself: does this really make sense for the problem at hand?
 Could you have written those ten classes, sprawling across two microservices, in a single C file with twenty lines of code instead?
 Questioning the value of every abstraction is a necessary discipline.
 After all, every additional structure you introduce is something you’ll have to maintain, debug, and justify, so make sure it serves a clear purpose.

+# Food for thought
+Will AI need all these abstractions?